No. 22 Maryland tops No. 16 Illinois 71-66 to stay unbeaten - WHIZ News

 BIG PICTURE

+“You don’t want to make me go into the one three years ago,” Underwood said.
+“There’s a long story about that one now.”

 Maryland: The Terps have looked like one of the Big Ten’s better teams to start the season, but this was their first major test.
-They passed it.
+They passed.

 UP NEXT